-Also known as the hug of life, the Heimlich manoeuvre is performed on a pet whose upper air passageway is blocked by a foreign object.
-It is designed to force the object out of the passageway by applying a sudden squeeze of pressure on the cat’s abdomen, which forces air up the windpipe and trachea and dislodges the object.
+Also called the hug of life, the Heimlich maneuver is a procedure used on a pet whose upper air passageway is blocked by a foreign object.
+Its purpose is to force the object out of the passageway by applying a sudden squeeze of pressure on the cat’s abdomen.
+This forces air up the windpipe and trachea and dislodges the object.

 Open the cat’s mouth and pull his tongue forward.
 See if it possible to remove the object with a finger sweep.
 Don’t perform a blind finger sweep as you may push the object further down.
-Be careful not to be bitten.
-If this is not possible, you will have to continue onto the Heimlich manoeuvre below.
+If this is not possible, you will have to continue onto the Heimlich maneuver below.

 Remove the cat’s collar, if he is wearing one.

 Pick up your cat and hold his back against your stomach, with his head up and his feet hanging down.

 Place your fist just underneath the rib cage, you will feel the soft, hollow place easily.

 Give four forceful thrusts with your fist (not your arms) inward towards your belly, while also applying an upwards pressure at the same time.

 Check the mouth for the object with a finger sweep.
 If the object disloges, it is no longer necessary to perform the Heimlich maneuver.
 If he is still not breathing, perform another check of the mouth as the object may have been dislodged enough to grab it with your fingers.
 Perform the Heimlich maneuver again if it still hasn’t been dislodged.

 Check the ABC (airway, breathing, and circulation), and perform artificial respiration or CPR if necessary.

 Seek veterinary attention immediately.